Tag Archives: negotiation

 Daniel Ames

-Many people avoid making negotiation offers as a range of values, because they are concerned that co-negotiators will “anchor” on the range’s lower value.
+Many people avoid making negotiation offers as a range of values, because they expect that co-negotiators will “anchor” on the range’s lower value.

 Malia F Mason